OnixClient-Scripts/OnixClient_Scripts/Scripting_Documentation.md

 --will draw a rectangle (just the outline) with the specified width

 ### **gfx.roundrect(positionX, positionY, sizeX, sizeY, radius, iterations)**
---same as rect but with rounded corners!
+--same as rect but with rounded corners!<br/>
---radius is for the 4 corners and the number of iterations --(2 would be blocky and 10 would be smooth, play with it and see) --its kinda like quality, dont put too much as it would be bad for performance
+--radius is for the 4 corners and the number of iterations <br/>
+--(2 would be blocky and 10 would be smooth, play with it and see)<br/>
+--its kinda like quality, dont put too much as it would be bad for performance

 ### **gfx.circle(positionX, positionY, height, iterations)**
---height is radius*2, basically if you had a square --of 50 by 50 it will put a circle in the very center --iterations again is kinda like the quality, dont put too little or too much!
+--height is radius*2, basically if you had a square<br/>
+--of 50 by 50 it will put a circle in the very center<br/>
+--iterations again is kinda like the quality, dont put too little or too much!<br/>
 --see how it look and adapt to put as little as you can for the desired result

 ### **gfx.triangle(point1X, point1Y, point2X, point2Y, point3X, point3Y)**
 --fills the rectangle between those points

 ### **gfx.quad(point1X, point1Y, point2X, point2Y, point3X, point3Y, point4X, point4Y)**
---fills the rectangle between those points
+--fills the rectangle between those points<br/>
 --works in 3d and will take xyz 4 times instead of xy

 ### **gfx.text(positionX, positionY, "Hello World", scale)**
---draws text, scale of 1 is normal, if you don't put a scale --it will be 1, but its availible if you want to render bigger or smaller text
+--draws text, scale of 1 is normal, if you don't put a scale<br/>
+--it will be 1, but its availible if you want to render bigger or smaller text

 ### **gfx.item(positionX, positionY, itemLocation, scale)**
---draws an item at the location
+--draws an item at the location<br/>
---scale is optional will be 1 if not specified
+--scale is optional will be 1 if not specified<br/>
---do not guess item location as a wrong value would most likely crash the game!
+--do not guess item location as a wrong value would most likely crash the game!<br/>
 --you get the location from the ItemTable.location

 ### **gfx.image(positionX, positionY, sizeX, sizeY, filePath)**